thorny84/PhotoEasy/README.md

   .build()
 ```
 this could generate unexpected exceptions if the permissions are not handled excellently by you.</br>
-Leaving the management of permissions to PhotoEasy, but you want control of actions after user choice, you can use:
+Leaving the management of permissions to PhotoEasy, but you want control of actions after user choice, you can use:</br></br>
 Kotlin:
 ```kotlin
 val photoEasy: PhotoEasy = PhotoEasy.builder()